 Image sequences are interpreted in the same way as DICOM data: the files are never overwritten, but instead a new '.sw' file is created which contains links to the original image files.
 The '.sw' file also contains any additional data (for instance manual positions or object contours) created by Stradwin.

-Stradwin can also interpret some part of the Mindways '.qct' format and the ITK '.mhd' format, in a similar way to DICOM data and image sequences.
+Stradwin can also interpret some part of the Mindways '.qct' format, the ITK '.mhd' format and the Analyze '.hdr' or '.img' format, in a similar way to DICOM data and image sequences.

 It is also possible to open all the files contained in a given directory.
 This is particularly useful if the DICOM or image files do not have an obvious sequence number (for instance if the file names have been randomised by an anonymiser).
 To do this, select 'Open directory' from the selection criteria box, then select any file in that directory.